BZoennchen/supercollider-book/chapters/supercollider/pattern/6-reference.md

 ### Filter Pattern

-Filter pattern are manipulate existing pattern via the *decorator* approach.
+Filter patterns manipulate existing patterns via the *decorator* approach.
 This means they not necessarily reduce the number of values a pattern generates.

 [Pn](https://doc.sccode.org/Classes/Pn.html) repeatedly embed a pattern.
-This pattern is especially hand in the live coding environment when you want to adjust a pattern by decorate it by another pattern.
+This pattern is especially handy in the live coding environment when you want to adjust a pattern by decorate it by another pattern.
 If ``key`` is non-``nil``, it sets the value of that key to true whenever it restarts the pattern.
 This can be used to advance patterns enclosed by [Pgate](https://doc.sccode.org/Classes/Pgate.html).